 3. Superman: Red Son (2020)

 If you have ever wondered what would happen if Superman had crash-landed on Earth in a different time period, then this film is for you.
 In fact, what makes it so good is the fact that we get to see not only a darker Superman retelling but also one where he isn’t necessarily evil but highly conflicted.
-In addition, it explores what would happen if Superman were alive during the Soviet Union and takes place in 1955 when we see Superman as a Soviet soldier.
+Red Son explores what would happen if Superman were alive during the Soviet Union and takes place in 1955 when we see Superman as a Soviet soldier.

 Superman: Red Son tops many lists as one of the best animated movies featuring the Man of Steel.